issus/altium-library/README.md

 # Why use an Altium DBLib over an Integrated Library?

 Altium Database libraries make you design your schematic with the part you are going to use, rather than a generic part with the same footprint.
 Rather than selecting "RJ45 Jack" you instead select Amphenol Commercial Products part number RJCSE538001.
-This is now reflected in your BOM completely, the entire BOM fills itself out, meaning no more trying to remeber exactly what part you actually meant to put in there was, or what voltage that capacitor was.
+This is now reflected in your BOM completely, the entire BOM fills itself out, meaning no more trying to remember exactly what part you actually meant to put in there was, or what voltage that capacitor was.

 Prior to using a DBLib, it would often take me half a day to fill out the bill of materials.
-I'd have to find each resistor on the suppliers website, list it down with the suppliers part number, manufacturer, manufacturer name, etc... now I just generate the BOM in the output job, and everything is done.
+I'd have to find each resistor on the supplier's website, list it down with the supplier's part number, manufacturer, manufacturer name, etc...
+Now I just generate the BOM in the output job, and everything is done.
 No more trying to remember "was that 33uF cap 25V or 50v?", or finding out after the fact that no, that capacitor isn't available as a 47uF 50V variant in that package, despite the fact you were sure it was!

-Basically: You save time on the design, and you greatly reduce errors occuring from specifying a part you didn't actually use (who hasn't accidentally specified a right angle connector variant when it was really vertical on the board - oops?)
+Basically: You save time on the design, and you greatly reduce errors occurring from specifying a part you didn't actually use (who hasn't accidentally specified a right angle connector variant when it was really vertical on the board - oops?)

 # The Library
 ### Why use this library over something like Ultra Librarian?